 While not proving theorems, Zongpeng has been a hobbyist of Go (the board game).

-Yuefei is currently a first-year M.A.Sc. student in the group.
+Yuefei Zhu joined the iQua group as a new M.A.Sc. student in September 2010.
 He received his B. Engr. degree from the Department of Electronic Engineering, Shanghai Jiao Tong University in July 2010, and then joined the iQua group in September 2010.

 In his undergraduate years, Yuefei achieved excellent academic performance both in courses and projects, and ranked top 5% in the department.
 He joined the Institute of Wireless Communication Technology of Shanghai Jiao Tong University in 2009, and worked on a research project to apply compressive sensing into wireless communications.
 Currently, his research focuses on auction design in networks, especially for efficient and practical resource allocation problems.